Figure 22-1 Review Process

 NOTE:Review description and reviewer changes made in preview mode will apply only to the current review instance.
 Changes made to the Reviews > Definitions, will apply to future review run instances.

 Administrators can modify the attributes of a review definition at any time, including the Review Owner.
 If there is a running review instance at the time, that running review instance is not affected by changes to the definition.
-Identity Governance creates a new version of the definition with the changes and only future runs started since the modified definition will reflect the change.
+A new version of the definition with the changes is created, and only future runs started after the modified definition will reflect the change.

 If you have a review currently running, modifying the review definition does not change the attributes of the current review.
 The running review always points to the version of the review definition that you used to start the review.